ABOUT THE SUMMIT

 Associate Deputy Director, Regional Engagement & Development

-This facilitated discussion will showcase current initiatives that are leveraging collaboration to advance regional priorities.
+Recent efforts in the Eastern Sierra that are proving that there is power in numbers.
+Learn about current initiatives that are leveraging collaboration to advance regional priorities.
 Speakers will share examples of successful partnerships, emerging opportunities, and lessons from collaborative efforts underway throughout the Eastern Sierra.
+Engage with leaders from the Eastern Sierra Foundation, Eastern Sierra Wildfire Alliance, and the authors of the Recommendations for Collaborative Action for Sustainable Recreation and Tourism.

 WRAP UP & LOGISTICS | 5:00 PM